Linus Cheung: Education

 THaving earned over $HK 10 million a year serving as the executive officer in Hong Kong Telecom, Linus studied three secondary schools within two years before university.
 He was transferred from Raimondi College to St' Mark's School during form six and subsequently to St. Stephen's Girls College for no Form Seven studies were available in St' Mark's School at that time.

 Before successfully admitted by the University of Hong Kong, he had to walk through the arduous two-year secondary path.
 Even attending university, another problem came to get Linus – he worried for the expense of ten dollars a day - half for dormitory fee and half for expenses of dining and had to earn it on his own.
 For the sake of the expenses, he taught English in the Western Kai Fong Welfare Association Social Service Centre during the nighttime.

-Linus also said that the key to success is persevered efforts.
-Exemplified by his own case, Linus knew only a smattering of Putonghua even over 10 years after his graduation from university.
-He started from scratch and practiced Putonghua from the very basics.
-He can now read articles and talked with friends for three hours in Putonghua with native tongue in utmost purity.
-He is proud of the achievement of his good command of Putonghua with his effort.
+Linus also claims that the key to success is persevered efforts.
+Exemplified by his own case, Linus knew only a little of Putonghua over 10 years after his graduation from university.
+He started from the basics and practiced Putonghua.
+He can now read articles and talked with friends for three hours in Putonghua with native tongue.